UK Data Service Dissertation Award 2019-2020

 Then, email the completed form using their institutional email address to firstname.lastname@example.org.

-The deadline for submissions is 12.00noon on 18 May 2020.
+The deadline for submissions is midnight on 3 June 2020.
 Submissions received after this date will not be accepted.

 The judging process